|

 PTRACE_SET_SYSCALL (since Linux 2.6.16)

-When in syscall-enter-stop, change the number of the
+When in syscall-enter-stop, change the number of the system

-but most other architectures have other means of
+architectures have other means of accomplishing this

-the userland code passed the system call number in).
+passed the system call number in).

 PTRACE_SYSEMU